Carsov2/Node-challenge/README.md

-# Node Challenge
+# Node-Challenge

 ## Description
-This activity enables the terminal to generate a readMe file.
+This program will use Node in order to write a ReadMe file with ease!

 ## Table of Contents
 - [Installation](#installation)